pkjamadagni2023/google-cloud/Google_Cloud_Engineer.md

 ----------------------------------------------------------------------------------------------------------------------------

 GCE (GOOGLE COMPUTE ENGINE)
-1. To deploy applications on the cloud -> rent virtual servers (VM) on GCP -> GCE
+1. To deploy applications on the cloud -> rent virtual servers (VM) on GCP -> GCE.
-2. To provision and manage VMs
+2. To provision and manage VMs.
-3. Load balancing and auto scaling
+3. Load balancing and auto scaling.
-4. Horizontal scaling refers to adding additional nodes *Vertical scaling describes adding more power to your current machines
+4. Horizontal scaling refers to adding additional nodes.
+   Vertical scaling describes adding more power to your current machines.
-5. Attach storage & network storage
+5. Attach storage & network storage.
-6. Manage NW connectivity and configuration to VM instances
+6. Manage NW connectivity and configuration to VM instances.
 7. Create a VM
 	- Name
 	- Labels